Deses/raspi_tools/README.md

 Reboots the system.

 ## Options for pibackup.sh
 No options.
-Please edit the script to set the location of your backup folder and change the filename settings (if you want).
+Edit the script to set the location of your backup folder and change the filename settings (if you want).

 ## Crontab example
 ```